lapwinglabs/blog/principles-of-an-ideal-database-client.md

 > What would the ideal database client would look like?

 Database clients come in all shapes and sizes.
-Some are awful to work with, some are lovely to work with.
-Unfortunately, I find that all database clients fall short in some way or another.
+Some are [awful](https://github.com/mongodb/node-mongodb-native) to work with, some are quite [lovely](https://github.com/pebble/yieldb) to work with.
+Unfortunately, I've found that all database clients fall short in some way or another.
 Here's what I believe goes into an ideal database client.

 ## Principles of an Ideal Database Client

 In my mind, the ideal database client would have the following characteristics:

-1. Lossless Serialization & Deserialization:
+1. **Lossless Serialization & Deserialization:**

   The data that goes in, should be exactly the same as the data that comes out.
 If this is not possible, the data should not go in at all.

-2. Polyglot Persistence:
+2. **Polyglot Persistence:**

     Your database client should be able to speak to different backend databases.

-3. Atomic Transactions across Databases:
+3. **Atomic Transactions across Databases:**

     Your database client should be able to chain together writes across databases and rollback if there's a failure anywhere in the pipeline.